 Actually, I would love that.
 I use FreeBSD myself as desktop and server, but I'd be very interested to read about using OpenBSD or PC/BSD or DragonFly or NetBSD or whatever else is out there.

+I absolutely agree.
+For Soylent content, I'll go to Soylent.
+I was hoping Pipedot would remain lower-volume, higher-quality and tech-focused.
 If 95% of the content on Pipedot is coming from Soylent, then 95% of the reason for Pipedot to exist is gone.